Lauren Scruggs (fencer)

 Lauren Scruggs (born January 27, 2003) is an American left-handed foil fencer.
 Scruggs won a silver medal in women's individual foil at the 2024 Summer Olympics, making her the first Black American woman to win an individual fencing medal.
 She also won a gold medal in women's team foil at the same Olympics, along with Lee Kiefer, Jackie Dubrovich, and Maia Weintraub.
 Scruggs competes for the Harvard Crimson team in collegiate fencing.
 She has won an NCAA championship and is one of three black fencers from the United States to have won an individual world championship.

 Early life and education

 Scruggs grew up in Queens, New York.
 She was inspired to start fencing as a 6-year-old, after her older brother joined a fencing club in Brooklyn.
 She attended Packer Collegiate Institute, graduating in 2021.
 Her older brother Nolen fenced at Columbia University.

-She is a student at Harvard University and is majoring in philosophy.
+She graduated from Harvard University in 2025 with a degree in philosophy.